WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    1. A string that consists of octet 32 (0x20) repeated 64 times.
    1. A context string: the ASCII encoding of “HTTP Exchange”.
    1. A single 0 byte which serves as a separator.
-   1. The bytes of the canonical CBOR encoding of a CBOR array consisting of:
+   1. The bytes of the canonical CBOR serialization ({{canonical-cbor}}) of a CBOR array consisting of:
       1. The text string "certSha256".
       1. The byte string `certSha256`.
       1. The text string "date".